 - All Types - Micro, Macro, and Coralline

-- Copepods & Amphipods, Barnacles, Crabs, Hermit Crabs & Shrimps, including the unwanted Mantis Shrimp.
+- Copepods & Amphipods, Barnacles, Crabs, Hermit Crabs & Shrimp, including the unwanted Mantis Shrimp.

 - The Subclass Octocorallia taxonomy line contains Soft Corals & Gorgonians.